rhashmi02/Breakfast-Instructions/docs/omelet.md

 11. Gently slide the omelet out of the pan and serve (Figure 7).

 ![Omelet](images/media/image7.png)
-Figure 7 - Final product for veggie omelet.
+*Figure 7 - Final product for veggie omelet*

 {% include footer.md %}